Eugenie Bouchard: 2024–25: Sporadic appearances and retirement

 Bouchard made her first appearance on a professional tennis court for six months at an ITF event in Florida in May 2024, where she reached the quarterfinals but retired at the start of the third set against top seed Kayla Day.

-Given a wildcard entry, she partnered Sloane Stephens in the doubles at the 2024 Citi DC Open, losing in the first round.
+Given a wildcard entry, she partnered Sloane Stephens in the doubles at the 2024 Washington Open, losing in the first round.

 Bouchard lost in the first round of qualifying at the 2024 Canadian Open to Moyuka Uchijima.
 That would prove to be her last match for almost a year until the 2025 Hall of Fame Open, where, entering as a wildcard, she lost to Anna Rogers in the first round.

-On 16 July 2025, Bouchard announced that she would retire from professional tennis after the Canadian Bank Open in Montreal, which she had entered as a wildcard.
+On 16 July 2025, Bouchard announced that she would retire from professional tennis after the Canadian Open in Montreal, which she had entered as a wildcard.
 Writing on social media she said: : “You’ll know when it’s time.
 For me, it’s now.
 Ending where it all started: Montreal.”

-Partnering Clervie Ngounoue, she was given a wildcard into the doubles at the 2025 Washington Open, but lost to fellow wildcard entrants, Hailey Baptiste and Venus Williams, in the first round.
+Partnering Clervie Ngounoue, she was given a wildcard into the doubles at the Washington Open, but lost to fellow wildcard entrants, Hailey Baptiste and Venus Williams, in the first round.

 At the 2025 Canadian Open, she started her farewell tournament with a first round win over Emiliana Arango in three sets which marked her 300th Tour win.
 Bouchard lost in the second round to 17th seed Belinda Bencic also in three sets.